top of page

 the Middle Sea with the phases of reclamation

 In fact, in many respects the whole enterprise from the year 1505 onward, was extremely organized and rational.
-The allotment of land and of farms, the straight canals, the trenches, the water locks, the location of villages etc. It was all symmetrical and well planned.
+The allotment of land and of farms, the straight canals, the trenches, the water locks, the location of villages, etc. It was all symmetrical and well planned.
 In fact, the polder, i.e. embanked land, Oude Bildt became a role model for the polders to come, in the Netherlands and world wide.
-That includes the UNESCO-listed polder De Beemster in province Noord Holland.
-This polder was established a bit later in 1612, with the same rational planning.
-Why polder De Beemster is UNESCO listed and not the real McCoy polder 't Bildt, we have not got the foggiest idea.
-Maybe, because it is closer to the capitol Amsterdam.
-Or is it another illustration that Frisians are incapable of getting credits for their achievements?
-Read more about the lack of these assertive skills with Frisians in our post History is written by the victors - a history of the credits.
+That includes the UNESCO-listed polder De Beemster in the province of Noord Holland.
+This polder was established a bit later than 't Bildt, in 1612, and with the same rational planning.

 Tamers of Wild Bil

-Let's return to the question of this post.
+Let's return to the question of this blog post.
 Did these immigrants integrate into local society or not?
 Well, it depends on the definition of integration you use.
 Do not get mad at us or desperate because of this sloppy and bureaucratic answer, but give us a moment to explain.

 If it is economic mobility and participation you put first when it comes to integration, then yes, they did integrate.
 Albeit, it did not come easy.
 The working class, so to speak, was exploited by the new Frisian and Saxon landowners of 't Bildt.
 Farmers, and especially the landowners, earned lots of money from the rich crops of this very fertile land and, of course, by not paying the workers too much for their efforts either.
 Resulting in not only extreme poverty of workers in the course of the nineteenth century, but also in the highest level of secularization in the Netherlands.
-Following in the footsteps of the heathen mob that killed Saint Boniface on this same spot centuries before.
+Following in a way the footsteps of the heathen mob that killed Saint Boniface on more or less the same spot centuries before.
 Regarding their integration, people took and take part in the local economy.

 saskia van Uijlenburgh